By Chris Dougherty

 – To increase the speed of defrosting, put pans of WARM water in the refrigerator and freezer.

-– Remove the wet towels (etc.) and dry the interior.
+– Take out the wet towels (etc.) and dry the interior.

 – Remove the drain hose from the large container and put the drain hose back into the drip cup.